KxSystems/docs/docs/wp/disaster-floods/index.md

 _Monthly Model_

-Using these results, it was also possible to build a map that highlights per month where areas are at risk of flooding.
-This could be used for example by staff in governmental bodies to make decisions regarding area funding in the coming weeks.
+Using these results, it was also possible to build a map that highlights per month which areas are at risk of flooding.
+This could be used by governmental bodies to prioritize funding in the coming weeks.

 ```q
 q)preds:last pltP1`model